grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 To see all AWS S3 SSE configuration parameters, refer to [sse]({{<relref "../configuration/reference-configuration-parameters.md#sse" >}}).

-A snippet of a Grafana Mimir configuration file that has AWS S3 SSE with an Amazon S3-managed key configured would look as follows:
+A snippet of a Grafana Mimir configuration file that has AWS S3 SSE with an Amazon S3-managed key configured looks as follows:

 ```yaml
 alertmanager_storage: